HishamAlkahtani/BullyTrackerWatchApp/README.md

 TODO:

 - [X] Connect alert button to backend
+- [ ] Change the alert request to POST?
 - [X] Setup process (tentative):
     - [X] 1) The first time the app is run, it asks the backend server to assign it an id...
     - [X] 2) Store the watchId locally in the watch.
 The watch should be assigned an ID one time only when the app is first installed.